sabarishnarain/test-jam/README.md

 [![Build Status](https://dev.azure.com/snarain-open-source/test-jam/_apis/build/status/sabarishnarain.test-jam?branchName=master)](https://dev.azure.com/snarain-open-source/test-jam/_build/latest?definitionId=3&branchName=master)

-## JDAM
+## TEST-JAM
  A simple dashboard service to manage test cases.
 This service also exposes REST end points to update test status.
-For example, if you have automated tests running from the cloud, you can have them update the status into this dashboard.
+For example, if you have automated tests running from a cloud server, you can have them update the status into this dashboard.

  ### Features